gdm413229/swwmgz_m/ExtendedLore.md

 ### J.A.
 Tachmek-Smith

-A man who, if all reports are true, would be over ten thousand years old.
+A man who, if all reports are true, would be over six thousand years old.
 Claims to be the "true king of Egypt", among other things.
 He's also the founder and head of research at Tach-Engine Technologies, and a notable philanthropist.